-What Is Frictional Unemployment: Examples, Causes, Rates
+Frictional Unemployment with Examples, Causes, and Rates

 When Unemployment Is a Good Thing

 During a recession, frictional unemployment drops.
 Why?
 Workers are afraid to quit their jobs even if they don't like them.
 They know it will be difficult to find better ones.

-But unemployment rates still rise.
-That's because cyclical unemployment more than offsets the decline in frictional unemployment.
-Businesses lay off employees whether they like their jobs or not.
+In fact, frictional unemployment benefits the economy.
+It allows companies more opportunities to find qualified workers.
 If everyone stayed in their jobs until they found new ones, it would be harder for companies to bring on good workers.
 Labor costs would rise, creating cost-push inflation.
 Workers' pay would increase, reducing U.S. income inequality.

 Frictional Unemployment Rate Calculation

-T he Bureau of Labor Statistics measures frictional unemployment.
+The Bureau of Labor Statistics measures frictional unemployment.
 It counts those who have actively looked for jobs in the last four weeks.
 Use the BLS monthly Employment Report.
 Go to the "Employment Situation Summary Table A. Household data, seasonally adjusted."
 Find "Reasons for Unemployment."
 The following three numbers give a good estimate of the frictional unemployed.

 - New entrants.